idrisso4/Prediction-of-business-activity/README.md

 This model is able to detect if a company is employing AI in its activities using as input the text description of the company with more than 0.99 of accuracy.

+This repository:
+    - model.ipynb: Jupyter file.
+    - 4 pickle files of saved variables that take more than 5 minutes to run (tokenizer, text_preprocessed, tokenized_data, shuffled_data).
+    - model.zip: the model compressed (you can unzip it and load it in jupyter to see the result).
+    - the dataset file.

 ### Methodoloy of work:
 In this project I used the CRISP-DM methodology because it’s the newest one.